๐งฎย ย Great Tables

 Summary

 Render Great Tables objects in Streamlit.
-Great tables allows to implement wonderful-looking display tables in Python.
+Great Tables allows you to create wonderful-looking display tables in Python.

 Functions